Olga Skabeyeva: Career

-Skabeyeva, Russian Prime Minister Mikhail Mishustin and Yevgeny Popov attend a ceremony to present government awards in the field of mass media for 2023.
+Skabeyeva (right), Russian Prime Minister Mikhail Mishustin (centre) and Yevgeny Popov attend a ceremony to present government awards in the field of mass media for 2023.

 Skabeyeva rose to prominence in 2012–2013 with her coverage of the Pussy Riot trial, the concurrent surge in anti-government rallies and subsequent criminal investigations into the activities of Russian opposition supporters.
 Her critical reports of the Russian opposition prompted TV critic Irina Petrovskaya to describe her as a member of Russian state TV's "special operation forces", and her tone as "prosecutorial and accusatory".

 Since 2015–2016, Skabeyeva has hosted the author's program Vesti.doc on the Russia-1 state TV channel.
 Since 12 September 2016, together with husband Yevgeny Popov, she has hosted the 60 Minut (60 minutes), a social and political talk show on Russia-1, billed as a discussion program on high-profile topics.

 In 2018, Skabeyeva was involved in an attempt to discredit the British investigation into the poisoning of Sergei and Yulia Skripal.
 Her television program said the Skripal poisoning case was 'an elaborate British plot to smear Russia'.

 Skabeyeva is a two-time winner of the Russian television TEFI Award, receiving the distinction in 2017 and 2018.

 She called the Russian invasion of Ukraine an effort "to protect the people of Donbas from a Nazi regime" and said it was "without exaggeration, a crucial junction in history".
 On 15 April 2022, she reacted to the sinking of the Russian cruiser Moskva by the Ukrainian forces, saying: "One can safely call that it has escalated into World War III."

 In September 2023, she said that Russia should have nuked Queen Elizabeth II's funeral in London.

 Skabeyeva criticized Israel's actions in the Gaza Strip during the Gaza war, saying that "Only the Americans can stop this bloodbath but they are doing exactly the opposite."